mtov/engsoftmoderna/en/chapter2.md

 at the end of a release in XP does not necessarily need to go into production.

-To summarize, to initiate the use of XP, one should:
+To summarize, to initiate the use of XP, an organization should:

 *   Define the duration of an iteration.
 *   Define the number of iterations in a release.